Inclusively Designed Playgrounds - All Natural

 Examples:

-Example of CU-treated This is the most affordable decking board and is also the type most commonly associated with standard decking.
+Example of pressure treated pine This is the most affordable decking board and is also the type most commonly associated with standard decking.
 Available with or without grooves.

-Example of royal-impregnated Duo type from Talgø Tre (Møre Royal).
+Example of Royal treated pine Duo type from Talgø Tre (Møre Royal).
 Available in several colors, with or without grooves.

-Example of royal-impregnated Concise type from Talgø Tre (Møre Royal).
+Example of Royal treated pine Concise type from Talgø Tre (Møre Royal).
 Concise features a textured planed surface that gives a nice brushed finish.
 Available in several colors; the color shown here is “Fjellgrå”.

 Example of Thermo-Pine from Moelven – a Nordic Swan-certified, completely chemical-free product.
 Fresh boards have a warm brown tone that naturally ages to a beautiful grey patina, with a comfortable and inviting surface.

-Example of royal-impregnated Barfot type from Alvdal Skurlag.
+Example of Royal treated pine Barfot type from Alvdal Skurlag.
 Barfot decking boards have a distinctive curved profile that improves water runoff.

 Overview of Treatment Types